India's Gautam Adani: Asia's richest man in the eye of a storm

 The stock's price on Friday fell well below the offer price, casting doubts on its success.

-Image guru Dilip Cherian said the Hindenburg Report - and its fallout - could carry reputational risk for Adani but he could take action to limit that damage and reassure investors of the group's financial and assets strength and ensure the share sale is a success.
+Image guru Dilip Cherian told Reuters the Hindenburg Report - and its fallout - could carry reputational risk for Adani but he could take action to limit that damage and reassure investors of the group's financial and assets strength and ensure the share sale is a success.

 "In terms of the kind of stellar rise he has had this is a hazard," Cherian said.